 If you would like help to go through the process beforehand, you are welcome to arrange a meeting before you submit your application.
 To do so, please send an email to email@example.com.
 It is important that you submit your application as soon as possible once you have accepted your place at the University of Skövde.
 If you should require more comprehensive adaptations, we request that you submit your application for support at the same time as you apply for your studies.

 You will receive a decision

 After a few weeks, you will receive confirmation that your application for support has either been granted or not granted.
-If you are granted educational support, the confirmation will state which support measures and/or recommendations are applicable.
+If you are granted targeted study support, the confirmation will state which support measures and/or recommendations are applicable.
 All forms of support are individually adapted and apply for a specified period of time.
 A rejected application for support will include a written explanation of the reasons for the rejection, and this decision cannot be appealed against.

 If you wish to appeal against the decision: Decisions that are in contravention of the prohibition against discrimination in Chapter 1, Section 4(3) of the Swedish Discrimination Act (2008:567) may be appealed against.
 If you wish to appeal to the Higher Education Appeals Board (Överklagandenämnden), this must be submitted in writing to the University by no later than three weeks after you were informed of the decision.
 The letter must state which decision is being appealed against, and which change you wish to be made to the decision.
 It is also important that you provide an explanation of why you feel this change should be made.
 You must sign the appeal letter, and include your address, telephone number and email address.

 The appeal will be decided upon by the Higher Education Appeals Board, but it must be submitted to the University of Skövde:

 What not to send